-The primary personal RoboForm product is RoboForm Anywhere, which costs a reasonable $2 per month.
+The primary personal RoboForm product is RoboForm Everywhere, Their cheapest plan costs $1.99 per month, which is billed annually.
 This plan provides an individual with full access to all RoboForm’s core features.
-A family plan extends the Anywhere plan to cover up to five people.
+A family plan extends the Everywhere plan to cover up to five people.

 RoboForm also offers a free plan.
 This lacks the online backup, share logins, and some support features.
 Its main limitation, though, is that it does not support syncing across devices.

 This is quite a big limitation, but the fact that RoboForm imposes no time limit or restriction on the number of passwords which can be stored makes it a perfectly functional free password manager for those who mainly only use a single device.